Priash-Rahman/Hotel_booking_-analysis-_Project/README.md

 - Similar pattern can also be noticed incase of revenue lost along with total revenue ;
 - Avearage daily rate playing a chief role in both of the metrics , high avg daily rate pulling revenue high but at the same time it also playing key role for revenue decline.

-## Question 2 : Which months faces high cancelation(booking) ?
+## Ad-hoc request 2 : Which months faces high cancelation(booking) ?
 Any driving factor  ?

 ![Screenshot 2024-01-24 113346](https://github.com/Priash-Rahman/Hotel_booking_-analysis-_Project/assets/155983828/eda10c55-7929-418e-9ae1-9b00e6949444)